tipi-build/docs/0200-key-principles.md

 Learn more about how tipi environments are specified: [environment](/documentation/04-environments)

-### Every project is a library
+### CMakeLists.txt generation on demand
+If you have a codebase for which you don't have any CMakeLists.txt and would like to integrate it in your codebase, cmake-re is distributed with a tool named `tipi`.
+The tool can be used to generate CMakeLists automatically based on source code scanning.

 In a software project there are 2 kinds of entry-points:
   - Developer entry-points for code reuse
   - End-user entry-points for application use

-By default tipi automatically builds both a library and an application (if something like a `main()` is found) from your sources to ease *reuse*.
+`tipi` can automatically builds both a library and an application from codebases missing a CMakeLists and produce proper _CMake Package Config Modern Targets_ by scanning sources to ease *reuse*.

 ### Don't pay for what you don't use